 Not the green thumb type of gardener?
 Does your foliage tend to droop and die?
 Then these rugged plants are for you!
+You can and will be a good plant parent with these low-maintenance options.

 So what makes these plants hard to kill?
 They are considered to be low maintenance because they just need to be in the right light and given the right amount of water once the soil is dry to thrive.
 Reference the list below to find out how much light each plant requires, and then match them to the appropriate rooms in your house.